Frequently Asked Questions

 New Mexico North Path is a proposed renewable energy transmission line that will carry wind generated power across northern New Mexico, going east to west from Union County to San Juan County.
 New Mexico North Path will carry domestically produced clean energy to serve New Mexicans and consumers in other western states.

 Invenergy Transmission is developing New Mexico North Path to deliver renewable wind energy generated in northeastern New Mexico to the Four Corners region, helping power New Mexico and other western states.
-Invenergy Transmission is an affiliate of Invenergy, a leading developer and operator of renewable and sustainable energy solutions.
-To advance New Mexico North Path, Invenergy Transmission is working with the Renewable Energy Transmission Authority (RETA), created by the New Mexico State Legislature to promote development of the state’s vast renewable resources.
+Invenergy Transmission is an affiliate of Invenergy, a leading Independent American developer and operator of renewable and sustainable energy solutions.
+To advance North Path, Invenergy Transmission has entered into a joint development agreement with the New Mexico Renewable Energy Transmission Authority (RETA), an organization created by the New Mexico State Legislature to promote development of the state’s vast renewable resources.
+RETA’s review process coupled with its independent board will provide a continual, objective, and thorough review of North Path’s development.

 Yes, New Mexico North Path will deliver energy produced in-state to the Four Corners region, which has many energy delivery pathways to customers in New Mexico as well as customers in other states.
 Power delivered from the project that serves New Mexico families and businesses will help meet the 50% renewable energy by 2030 requirement of the New Mexico Energy Transition Act.
 In addition to increasing access to renewable energy, New Mexico North Path will enhance regional electric grid reliability across Northern New Mexico.